agrison/hello-clj-clever-cloud/README.md

 ## Why?

-I did not find an official support of Clojure (for now I imagine that this is totally on track :)) on the clever-cloud docs.
+There is no official `clojure` & `leiningen` support at the moment on clever-cloud, even if I'm sure that this is totally on track? 😃.

-Fact is: it's really easy to achieve by building locally (`lein uberjar`) and using the [JAR deployement support of clever-cloud](https://www.clever-cloud.com/doc/java/java-jar/).
+But it's really easy to achieve it by building locally (or Jenkins or whatever) and using the [JAR deployement support of clever-cloud](https://www.clever-cloud.com/doc/java/java-jar/).

 ## Prerequisites